Student-athletes, coaches deliver messages of making positive decisions

 Caitlin Defliese was named to head coach Joe Spallina's staff in August 2011.
 Defliese comes to Stony Brook after serving as Spallina's top assistant at Adelphi, where the two of them helped the Panthers win the 2011 NCAA Div.
 II national championship.

-"Having worked with Caitlin last year, it was essential that she join me here at Stony Brook," Spallina said.
+"Having worked with Caitlin [in 2011], it was essential that she join me here at Stony Brook," Spallina said.
 "She has an outstanding lacrosse mind and a winning pedigree.
 She is a tireless worker and a proven winner, someone who can relate to the players and dissect the x's and o's."

-Defliese is primarily charged with working with the defense, and in 2013, she helped mentor the squad to a nation's-best goals against average of 5.65 goals per game.
+Defliese is primarily charged with working with the defense, and in 2013, she helped mentor the squad to a nation's-best goals against average of 5.65 goals per game, the lowest in NCAA Division I history.
 The Seawolves were the only squad in the country to surrender fewer than six goals per game and let in a program-low two goals on three occassions.
 SBU held top-ranked Maryland to its two lowest goal totals of the season (11 and 8) and set a conference tournament record for fewest goals allowed in a two-game span (7).

 Defliese was in charge of Adelphi's defense and specialized in draw controls.
 She helped the team rank No. 1 in the nation in scoring defense with a 5.95 goals per game allowed average.